tesamuel130/Ai_work/README.md

 # Ai_work
-this project is mainly focus on ai
+This project is mainly focused on AI.

 ## Project Overview
 This project is part of an AI assignment at Addis Ababa University (AAU).
-It focuses on exploring and implementing artificial intelligence concepts and techniques.
+It explores and implements artificial intelligence concepts and techniques.

 ## Author
 - **Name**: Samuel Tesfaye